DISSEMINATED SUPERFICIAL ACTINIC POROKERATOSIS (DSAP)

 What causes disseminated superficial actinic porokeratosis?

-Sun and/or ultraviolet light exposure causes DSAP.
-This condition tends to affect people with fair skin who burn easily and tan poorly in the sun.
+DSAP is thought to be caused by a variety of factors.
+There is a genetic predisposition, but ultraviolet light exposure is thought to be the main cause.
+This condition tends to affect sun-exposed areas on people with fair skin who burn easily and tan poorly in the sun.
 It may appear more obvious in summer and less obvious in winter.
-The best way to stop this skin condition from worsening is to avoid sun exposure (including sun beds).
-Patients taking medication or with illnesses that weaken the body’s immune system are also more likely to develop this skin condition.
+Lastly, individuals taking medications or with illnesses that weaken the body’s immune system are also more likely to develop this skin condition.

 Is disseminated superficial actinic porokeratosis hereditary?

-Yes.
-On average about half of the children of an affected parent could develop DSAP, although a certain amount of accumulated sun exposure is required for it to appear.
+It may be in some individuals.
+There are multiple genes on different chromosomes which have been associated with DSAP.
+This can occur in families in an autosomal dominant pattern, this means on average about half of the children of an affected parent could develop DSAP, although a certain amount of accumulated sun exposure is required for it to appear.
+The genetic mutation may also arise newly without any family history (sporadic).

 What are the symptoms of disseminated superficial actinic porokeratosis?

-DSAP is usually asymptomatic.
+DSAP is usually without symptoms.
 The affected areas often feel dry and rough.
-However, exposure to sun can cause them to itch and grow in size (still remaining small) and number.
+However, exposure to sun can cause them to itch or sting and grow in size (still remaining small) and number.

 What does disseminated superficial actinic porokeratosis look like?

-DSAP itself is harmless.
-However, many people with DSAP have had significant exposure to the sun and so may also have other skin lesions caused by sun damage including skin cancer.
-It is therefore important to see your GP or skin specialist if you notice any new or changing skin lesions.
+Many people with DSAP have also had significant exposure to the sun and so may also have other skin lesions caused by sun damage including skin cancer..

 How is disseminated superficial actinic porokeratosis diagnosed?

-A sample of the affected area may be removed under local anaesthetic by a dermatologist for microscopic examination in the laboratory (known as a skin biopsy).
-However, the appearance of the affected area, along with the history, may enable a doctor to make the diagnosis.
+Sometimes a sample of the affected area may be removed under local anaesthetic by a dermatologist for microscopic examination in the laboratory (known as a skin biopsy).
+However, the appearance of the affected area, along with the history, may be sufficient to enable a doctor to make the diagnosis.

 Can disseminated superficial actinic porokeratosis be cured?